-The “core” of the HTTP protocol is defined by two specifications:
+The “core” semantics of the HTTP protocol are defined by:

 There are a large number of HTTP extensions, including methods, status codes and headers.
 It’s important to note that they are all “part of” HTTP, as long as they’re listed in the appropriate registries:

 Individual headers have their own registries that regulate permissible values, including:

 This is a partial list of HTTP-relevant specifications, here for convenience.
 For the complete list of HTTP extensions, see the relevant registry.